Day 01 / 04

 The first stop is the San Bernardino Rivian Adventure Network site off Inland Center Drive.
 Trip B was still carrying 271.9 miles from a charge or two ago, so the honest number for San Diego to here is the GPS route, about 111 miles.
 We reset Trip B at the pedestal for a clean read on the leg into the desert.
 The charge itself was the easy kind: 72.9 kWh in 28 minutes, 214 kW at the peak, and $0.00 after the referral credit wiped the $35.71 list price.
 Then north into the dark.

 The first clean leg, San Bernardino up over Cajon Pass and down into Barstow, ran 67.3 miles at 2.11 mi/kWh empty, 32 kWh, in an hour and twenty.
 That is the number to remember: the unladen R1T baseline we will hold the towed trip home against once the Ducati is on the trailer.
-Trip A ticked from 6,565.9 to 6,633.1.
-Las Vegas and the Utah line are still out there in the desert.
+A quick free top-up at the Barstow RAN, then back into the dark.

 Common questions about Day 01